School of Veterinary Medicine and Science

 Within the School of Veterinary Medicine and Science, I am Assistant Professor, specialising in teaching Reproduction and Immunology, and I am the Sub Dean for Student Experience.

 My journey into academia began when I conducted my Ph.D within the School of Veterinary Medicine and Science with Dr Richard Lea.
-Here, my research focused on investigating the effect of environmental chemicals on male reproductive health, and the use of the canine as a sentinel model for this research.
+My research focused on investigating the effect of environmental chemicals on male reproductive health, and the use of the canine as a sentinel model for this research.
 Following my PhD i transitioned into postdoctoral research at the Royal Veterinary College looking at the co-regulation of a growth factor, Activin A, and the transcription factor FOXL2, within granulosa cells.

 Throughout my PhD and postdoctoral appointment I developed a keen passion for teaching and learning.
 Throughout this time i was able to undertake demonstrating of practical sessions, primarily utilising reproductive cadaver material, deliver a few biological focussed seminars and support project students within the lab.
 Given this passion, I relocated to Hartpury University where i took up a full time teaching lectureship.

-Within my lectureship, I module led at both undergraduate and postgraduate level and I was programme manager for the BSc in Equine Science with Therapy programme.
+Here I module led at both undergraduate and postgraduate level and I was programme manager for the BSc in Equine Science with Therapy programme.
 I thoroughly enjoy supervision aspects for dissertations at all levels and I wished to continue this during my lectureship.
 I was successful in obtaining my first funded PhD student looking into equine reproductive health and sub-fertility, the work by Dr Imogen Harris continues to add to the knowledge of environmental contamination and reproduction in, what is, a changing world.
+I relocated to the University of Nottingham in 2020.

 It is a great pleasure of mine to assist and watch students develop their own interests within science.
 I am always seeking ways to advance my teaching qualifications and experience.
-To develop this, I completed my postgraduate certificate in Academic Practice to obtain my teaching qualification (PGCAP) and I am Senior Fellow of Advance HE.
+To develop this, I completed my postgraduate certificate in Academic Practice to obtain my teaching qualification (PGCAP) and have since achieved Senior Fellow of Advance HE status.
 I have strong interests in the use of blended learning and digital technologies for education.

 Teaching Summary